kelvinkirima014/Blog/content/posts/hitmen/hitmen.md

 ---
 title: Tools of the Empire.
 description: Despite fighting against oppression for ages, developing countries are still at the mercy of imperialists.
-Learn why economic oppression is an imperialist's favourate tool and how blockchain and crypto comes to the rescue.
+Learn why economic oppression is an imperialist's favourite tool and how blockchains and crypto come to the rescue.
 date: 2021-07-25T11:00:00.000Z
 ---
 I recently read John Perkins’s, [The New Confessions of an Economic Hitman](https://www.amazon.com/New-Confessions-Economic-Hit-Man/dp/1626566747).
 Perkins’s job was to convince leaders of developing nations - often through bribes and threats, to accept development loans from the World Bank and other US-controlled institutions, ensuring that they contracted these projects to U.S companies.
 Such loans provided political influence for the U.S and access to natural resources for U.S corporations.